JohnSnowLabs/spark-nlp/docs/en/annotators.md

 ClassifierDL is a generic Multi-class Text Classification.
 ClassifierDL uses the state-of-the-art Universal Sentence Encoder as an input for text classifications.
 The ClassifierDL annotator uses a deep learning model (DNNs) we have built inside TensorFlow and supports up to 50 classes

-This annotator accepts a label column of a single item in either type of String, Int, Float, or Double.
+**NOTE**: This annotator accepts a label column of a single item in either type of String, Int, Float, or Double.

+**NOTE**: UniversalSentenceEncoder and SentenceEmbeddings can be used for the inputCol

 **Output type:** CATEGORY